airmelt-ms/onboarding-site/readme.md

 Building and deployment is triggered manually and on-demand.
 ```
+// clone the repo
 git clone https://github.com/VSChina/onboarding-site

+// go to the root folder of the project
 cd onboarding-site/

+// build the readme files to generate the htmls
 docfx build

+// host the site locally to preview your changes.
+The vscode extension `LiveServer` might help.

+// deploy the htmls to the webapp
 az webapp up -g ddc-onboarding-infra -l eastus -p devdivchina-plan -n devdivchina --html
 ```